Skip to content

 applies_to: string // Entity ID this Config governs

-scope: string // account, campaign, asset
+scope: string // platform, tenant, entity

 tenant_id: string // Denormalized for O(1) scoping